 "Rejection" is the body's natural response to try to fight off "foreign bodies," for example, your new kidney and/or pancreas.
 Despite the drugs you take to suppress your immune system, it is not uncommon for transplant patients to have a rejection episode.
 Many times, you may feel well but your blood tests indicate a potential rejection episode.
-Therefore, be prepared for the possibility of being admitted to the hospital any time.
+Therefore, be prepared for the possibility of being admitted any time that you are seen in the clinic.
 It is important not to panic if you are diagnosed with a rejection episode.
 There are medications to effectively treat rejection.
 Most of the time, rejection has no signs or symptoms.
-This is why it is so important to get your labs drawn as requested and have protocol biopsies as scheduled.
+This is why it is so important to get your labs drawn as requested.